awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-configuring-bucket-resource-access.md

 Resource access is ideal if you're configuring software or a plugin on your instance to upload files directly to your bucket\.
 For example, if you want to configure a WordPress instance to store media files on a bucket\.
 For more information, see [Tutorial: Connecting a WordPress instance to an Amazon Lightsail bucket](amazon-lightsail-connecting-buckets-to-wordpress.md#amazon-lightsail-connecting-buckets-to-wordpress.title)\.

 For more information about permission options, see [Understanding bucket permissions in Amazon Lightsail](amazon-lightsail-understanding-bucket-permissions.md)\.
+For more information about security best practices, see [Security Best Practices for Amazon Lightsail object storage](amazon-lightsail-bucket-security-best-practices.md)\.
 For more information about buckets, see [Object storage in Amazon Lightsail](buckets-in-amazon-lightsail.md)\.

 ## Configure resource access for a bucket<a name="configure-bucket-resource-access"></a>